InstituteforDiseaseModeling/GWSpatialGenetics/ngs_processing/nextstrain/base_description.md

 ### Disclaimer

 This tool should be considered a hypothesis generating tool with the following caveats:
 * **2021-11**: Color by identity for the amplicon protocol includes missing positions, inflating the number of unique barcodes found in the population.
-Other methods for clustering barcodes are under investiagtion.
+Other methods for clustering barcodes are under investigation.
 * **2021-08**: Branch lengths have not been adjusted for estimated GW mutation rates.
 Do not consider the date on the tree options as an accurate representation of divergence time between samples.